The Sufficient Decrease Condition

 (sdc(α₁), sdc(α₂), sdc(α₃), sdc(α₄), sdc(α₅))

-(true, true, true, true, false)
+(true, true, true, true, true)

-We can also illustrate this:
+We further illustrate this: